What is Personal Branding?

 What problems can I help others solve?

-Goals: what you want to achieve, both now and in the long term.
+Goals: what you want to achieve, now and in the future

-This helps clarify what you have to offer and how you want to be seen.
+This step helps you get clarity on what you bring to the table and how you want to show up.

-Your mission is what you aim to do right now: the work you’re passionate about and the impact you want to make.
+Your mission is what you’re doing right now – the work that excites you and the impact you want to make.

-Keep both statements short, memorable, and tied to the assets you identified earlier.
+Keep both short, clear, and tied to the assets you just listed.

 Step 4: Share Your Story